Skip to main content

 • Confirmation letter from your partner’s work or university

-Along with the aforementioned documents, if you are applying for a work visa with your spouse / partner as the sponsor, will be asked to present proof of your relationship.
+Along with the documents mentioned above, if you are applying for a work visa with your spouse/partner as the sponsor, you will be asked to present proof of your relationship.
 You can submit photographs, emails, bills, hotel bookings, plane tickets, or anything that proves you are a couple.
 You will also need statements from friends and family declaring your relationship.
 Focus your attention on statements from contacts in Israel.
 Statements from your families are also regarded highly.

 Before submitting your application, you will need a lawyer to authenticate your documents and stamp your application form.

 The visa is valid for a year.
-To extend your visa you must begin the application process one month prior to expiration.
+To extend your visa, you must begin the application process one month before expiration.

-Tips to getting a work visa in Israel
+Tips for getting a work visa in Israel

-If there is something missing, a form or letter you just can’t get your hands on, don’t let it stop you from trying.
-In our case, we couldn’t get a rental agreement signed by both of us, but they saw that we had everything else and let us apply anyway.
-This may not always be the case, but it doesn’t hurt to try.
+If something is missing, a form or letter you just can't get your hands on, don't let it stop you from trying.
+In one case, an expat couple couldn't get a rental agreement signed by both of them, but the authorities saw that they had everything else and let them apply anyway.
+This may not always be the case, but trying doesn't hurt.

 Visa applications can sit around for weeks without being touched, so keep calling, make sure they know who you are and don’t give up!
 Don’t be afraid to make a fuss or demand to speak to the manager.
 It may be the only way to get things moving.

-If you are applying for a work visa with your spouse or partner, once your application has been processed you will be interviewed separately to check that your stories match- just like in the movies.
-In our situation they were quite easy going with me, but my partner (the Israeli) got a bit of a grilling.
-It’s generally expected that your stories should match, but it doesn’t hurt to go over a few mock questions just in case.
+If you are applying for a work visa with your spouse or partner, once your application has been processed, you will be interviewed separately to check that your stories match – just like in the movies.
+In one couple's situation, they were quite easygoing with the expat, but their partner (the Israeli) got a bit of a grilling.
+It's generally expected that your stories match, but it doesn't hurt to review a few mock questions just in case.

-Once you’ve got the visa, double, triple, quadruple check it.
-Check the names, dates and visa type; otherwise, you’ll be right back there tomorrow trying to fix it.
-Be aware that if you are planning on leaving the country at any point you’ll need an entry visa in addition to the work permit, you should apply for this at the same time.
+Once you've got the visa, double, triple, quadruple check it.
+Check the names, dates and visa type; otherwise, you'll be right back there tomorrow trying to fix it.
+Be aware that if you intend to leave the country at any point, you'll need an entry visa in addition to the work permit; you should apply for this simultaneously.

 Expat Health Insurance